michelebusta/MicroserviceWorkshops/README.md

 * Google Cloud with Google Container Engine
 * Azure Service Fabric
 * Azure with Docker Enterprise Edition (COMING SOON)

+> NOTE: for the AKS lab, just follow the one folder, now that it is public domain the structure has changed.

 ## Prerequisite setup steps